amitgarg/apps-flow-bookmarks/README.md

       - Search all bookmarks with a keyword
         - file name
         - text or any tags in bookmark name (any @tag OR #tag which can be agreed on team level)
+    - Flow
+      - Copilot Query: It opens all files in editor and copies a query to the clipboard to be asked to copilot to explain the flow. you may open the copilot and just paste the query.
+      - Toggle Breakpoints: to enable/disable breakpoints for all files involved in the flow
     - Bookmark
       - Click: open the file at specific line in editor